written by Eric Kemp

 As we approach the 2018 SBC Annual Meeting, the political lines are being drawn.
-Recently, JD Greear was nominated to be the next SBC President.
-I can imagine that as the members of the Convention consider their options, foremost on their mind is that person’s theological alignment.
+JD Greear, a dynamic pastor of a thriving congregation, was nominated to be the next SBC President.
+I can imagine that as the members of the Convention consider their options, foremost for many is that person’s theological alignment.
 Today, the most hotly contested theology is the realm of soteriology (doctrine of salvation), especially since the rise of Calvinism’s popularity over the last two decades among the “young, restless and reformed” within the SBC.

 In 2009 a Time.com article proclaimed, “Calvinism is back…”.
 The article goes on to claim that its rise is due, in large part, to the personalities at the forefront of the movement.